fleetdm/fleet/docs/Using Fleet/MDM-Windows-setup.md

 > Windows MDM features are not ready for production and are currently in development.
 These features are disabled by default.

-Windows MDM features require configuring Fleet with a certificate and key pair.
+Windows MDM features require configuring Fleet with a certificate and key.
 This guide will walk you through how to upload these to Fleet and turn on Windows MDM in order to use Windows MDM features.

-Automatic enrollment allows Windows to automatically enroll to Fleet when they are first set up.
-Automatic enrollment requires Azure Active Directory (Azure AD) This guide will also walk you through how to connect Azure AD to Fleet.

-> **Note** you are only required to connect Azure AD to Fleet if you are using Automatic enrollment AKA "Zero-touch."

 ## Requirements
 To use Fleet's Windows MDM features you need to have: